 Maintains contact with subordinate and attached unit NCOs.

-Supervises planning of future operations, and provides commander with situational assessments as needed.
+Supervises planning of future operations and provides commander with situational assessments as needed.

-The company commander is responsible for training, safety, security, and discipline of members, and
+The company commander is responsible for training, safety, security, and discipline of members,

-responsible for mission accomplishment.
+within the company, and responsible for mission accomplishment.

 The First Sergeant is the senior NCO in the company and assists company commander in execution of mission.
 First Sergeant must understand company's mission and be able to adjust administrative requirements to aid in accomplishing that mission.
 The first sergeant performs the following:

-3.3.3 2nd Regiment recruits wear no rank until such time as they meet basic requirements.
+3.3.4 CSM recruits wear no rank until such time as they meet basic requirements.

 Rank authority follows typical military standards (Exceptions See 3.3.1)

 3.4.1 All positions are given their authority by members.
 The Leaders and those they lead must work together while maintaining discipline and mutual respect.
 All members are expected to support and follow lawful orders and directives of the Chain of Command.

 3.5.1 Leadership positions in individual units within the regiment are not permanent positions.
-All results of elections shall be filed with the Regiment Adjutant Committee to ensure recording of member vote.
+All results of elections shall be filed with the Adjutant Committee to ensure recording of member vote.

 3.5.4 Upon completion of selected term of service individuals may, at discretion of command, be returned to rank previously held, as determined by force needs, provided they have not been voted to the same or higher position.

-1: BN SGM, (E9)
+1: Regiment SGM (E9)

 ELECTED BY COMPANY MEMBERSHIP

-1: XO, Minimum Rank (O2) (Chosen by Commander)
+1: Company XO, Minimum Rank (O2) (Chosen by Company Commander)

-1: PSG, Minimum Rank (E6) (Chosen by PL)
+1: PSG, Minimum Rank (E6) (Chosen by Commander, 1SG, PL)

 4: Squad Leaders, Minimum Rank (E4) (Chosen by PL and PSG)